Fine Art Painters & Exclusive Painting Tips

 Sometimes, the painting process results less successfully.

-Some of the greatest painters had their share of unsuccessful paintings, which they sometimes threw away, destroy, or paint over them.
+Some of the greatest painters had their share of unsuccessful paintings, which they sometimes threw away, destroyed, or painted over.
 It is part of the learning process.

 It is important to observe each unsuccessful painting and understand what went wrong.
 That is how you improve.